ShengHuaWu/ScheduleServer/README.md

 Thank you [Ray](https://twitter.com/rwenderlich)!

 ### Introduction
-In this article, I will demonstrate a simple API server which manipulates three models: Lesson, Teacher, and Student.
+In this article, I will demonstrate a simple RESTful API server which manipulates three models: Lesson, Teacher, and Student.
 Basically, we need the following endpoints:

 1. /{models}: Fetch all model objects via a GET request or create a new model object via a POST request with a JSON body.
 (Just replace {models} with lessons, teachers, and students.)
 2. /{models}/id: Fetch a specific model object via a GET request, delete one model object via a DELETE request, or update an existing model object via a PATCH request with a JSON body.
-3. /teachers/teacher_id/teaches/lesson_id: Set a sibling (many to many) relationship between Teacher and Lesson.
-4. /teachers/teacher_id/lessons: Fetch all Lesson objects corresponding to a specific Teacher object.
-5. /lessons/lesson_id/teachers: Fetch all Teacher objects corresponding to a specific Lesson object.
-6. /students/student_id/enrolls/lesson_id: Set a sibling relationship between Student and Lesson.
-7. /students/student_id/lessons: Fetch all Lesson objects corresponding to a specific Student object.
-8. /lessons/lesson_id/students: Fetch all Student objects corresponding to a specific Lesson object.

 ### Configuration
 Before we dive into coding, there are several necessary configurations.